Nvidia unveils GeForce RTX 3080 GPU with 28 billion transistors

 Besides Fortnite, other games taking advantage of the GPUs include Call of Duty: Black Ops Cold War Cyberpunk 2077, Dying Light 2, and Watch Dogs: Legion.
 Game engines supporting the GPUs include Unreal Engine, Unity, Frostbite, id Tech, Northlight, Luminous Engine, and 4A Engine.

 The $700 GeForce RTX 3080 graphics card will feature 10GB of GDDR6X memory running at 19 gigabits per second (Gbps) and consistently deliver 60 frames per second for 4K resolution gaming.
-The $500 GeForce RTX 3070 is 60 percent faster than the original RTX 2070, has 8GB of GDDR6 memory, and can run games at 4K and 1440p resolutions.
+The $500 GeForce RTX 3070 is 60% faster than the original RTX 2070, has 8GB of GDDR6 memory, and can run games at 4K and 1440p resolutions.

 Add-in card manufacturers include Asus, Colorful, EVGA, Gainward, Galaxy, Gigabyte, Innovision 3, MSI, Palit, PNY, and Zotac.
 New gaming PCs with the cards are coming from Acer, Alienware, Asus, Dell, HP, Lenovo, and MSI.
 And system builders using the cards include CyberPower PC, Digital Storm, Falcon NW, Ibuypower, Maingear, Origin, NZXT, and Puget.